Bill Cosby jury to hear more of his deposition testimony

 Bill Cosby's sexual assault case has sparked debate over celebrity, race, power and gender, but the brisk story laid out by prosecutors at his trial has focused mostly on what happened one night in 2004 at his gated estate in suburban Philadelphia.

+Accompanied by his spokesman, Cosby arrived at the courthouse Tuesday morning for the resumption of jury deliberations.

-The jury, which starts a fifth hour of deliberations Tuesday, went straight to the heart of the case with its first question Monday night: Can we hear again what Cosby said he told accuser Andrea Constand when he gave her pills before engaging in sexual contact?
+The jury, which is set to enter its fifth hour of deliberations, went straight to the heart of the case with its first question Monday night: Can we hear again what Cosby said he told accuser Andrea Constand when he gave her pills before engaging in sexual contact?
 They wanted to revisit the portion of a 2005 civil deposition where the comedian, now 79, talked about giving her "three friends."

 "She sat with her back to the kitchen wall," Cosby said.
 "And there was talk of tension, yes, about relaxation and Andrea trying to learn to relax the shoulders, the head, et cetera.
 And I went upstairs and I went into my pack and I broke one whole one and brought a half down and told her to take it."